 - Appearance: Devi Shailaputri is depicted with two hands and has a crescent moon on her forehead.
 She holds a trident in her right hand & a lotus flower in the left.
 She rides on mount Nandi (bull)

 Who is Goddess Brahmacharini?

 Goddess Parvati took birth at the home of Daksha Prajapati in the form of the great Sati.
 Her unmarried form is worshipped as Goddess Brahmacharini.
-She is signified as the lady who practiced the toughest penance and hard austerity due to which she is named Brahmacharini.
+She signifies as the lady; who practiced the toughest penance and hard austerity.
+So, she is named Brahmacharini.
 Shevanti, Hibiscus and lotus flowers are used to garland the Goddess.
 The deity of the Goddess holds a mala in her right hand and kamandal in her left.
 She is always represented bare footed.

 Maa Brahmacharini Story

 According to different versions of her myths, maiden Parvati resolves to marry Shiva.
 Her parents learn of her desire, discourage her, but she pursues what she wants and did Tap for about 5000 years.
 In mean time Gods approached god Kamadeva – the Hindu god of desire, erotic love, attraction and affection and asks him to generate desire in Shiva for Parvati.
 They did this because of an asura named Tarkasur who gained the boon of being killed by only Lord Shiva’s child.
 Kama reaches Shiva and shoots an arrow of desire.
 Shiva opens his third eye in his forehead and burns the cupid Kama to ashes.